Ellicott City Retirement Orders Lawyer

 Contact a Skilled Ellicott City Retirement Order Lawyer Today

 Retirement orders are technical documents and require attention to detail to ensure the correct percentage of the payments are made to the alternate payee.
 Without the correct QDRO or similar special order, a judge will not be able to ensure the retirement plan payments go directly to the other spouse in a divorce.
 A skilled Ellicott City lawyer at Weinberg & Schwartz, L.L.C., can help you collect all of the information necessary to prepare a retirement order.
-Contact us at 410-997-0203 to schedule a free consultation where we can discuss your situation in more detail.
+Contact us at 410-997-0203 to schedule a consultation where we can discuss your situation in more detail.